robur-coop/utcp/README.md

 TODO:
 - push handling / when to signal "received data" (nagle)
-- when to send data (793bis has some information about it)
 - path MTU discovery (RFC 1191, including array - also 793bis)
 - ICMP error handling!
 - appropriate byte counting (RFC 3456, not in the HOL4 model, though :/)